Cartan ribbonization and a topological inspection: Developable Cartan surface ribbons

 In view of our observations concerning the rolling of $S$ on the plane, it now makes sense to say that the Cartan surface ribbon can be \emph{rolled} isometrically onto the associated Cartan planar ribbon.
 This is induced in the way just described by the rolling of $S$ on the plane, which itself is represented by the pulled-back angular velocity vector field $\hat{\omega}$ along ${\gamma}$ in $S$ and by ${\omega}$ along $\tilde{\gamma}$ in the plane.
 Accordingly, once the center curve $\tilde{\gamma}$ in the plane has been constructed using $\tilde{\kappa}_{g}(t) = \kappa_{g}(t)$, then the approximating Cartan \emph{surface} ribbon can be obtained via the inverse rolling of the Cartan \emph{planar} ribbon backwards into contact with the surface $S$ along $\gamma$.
+An early hint of this connection is presented in \cite[pp. 227-228]{SingerThorpe}.

 The key object for the actual construction of the approximating Cartan surface ribbon along a given curve $\gamma$ on $S$ is thence the planar curve $\tilde{\gamma}$, which may itself be constructed either by rolling, or -- simpler -- by integrating the curvature function $\kappa_{g}$ of $\gamma$, but in the plane, in the well known way, see \cite{DoCarmo}: